- Career Exploration

 U-M students, transfer students and prospective Communication Studies majors are encouraged to schedule an appointment with a department advisor to discuss all Communication Studies prerequisite courses and the major in Communication Studies.
 General advising appointments are also available with faculty members to discuss the Communication Studies major, academic planning, career planning, and interest in graduate school.
 Students and prospective students are encouraged to meet with a department advisor early in their academic career.
 It is advisable to meet with a department advisor no later than the first semester of your sophomore year.

-Appointments for current U-M students are made by clicking on the 'Make an Advising Appointment' button above.
+Appointments for current U-M students are made by clicking on the 'Make an Advising Appointment' button below.

 The online appointment system offers the following options: